-• Nursing students are required to maintain 90% attendance in each course, including skills lab and individual clinical rotations.
+• Nursing students are required to maintain 90% attendance in each course, including skills lab.
+Individual Clinical rotations and Lab Simulations require 100% attendance.

-- All specialty clinicals and labs (Obstetrics, Mental Health, Pediatrics, Leadership and lab simulations) require 100% attendance. - All Absences, in excess of the 10% allowable, are required to be made up at a cost of \$45.00 per hour.
-A Make-up form must be completed, signed by instructor or staff member and the student, and then submitted to the nursing office for recording. - Dates identified as "spring break" on the program calendar may be used to make-up calamity days
+- All Absences are required to be made up at a cost of \$45.00 per hour.
+A Make-up form (See Appendix K) must be completed, signed by instructor or staff member and the student, then submitted to the nursing office for recording.
+In addition, a payment agreement will be prepared and signed by the student and the Nursing Manager.
+The payment agreement will be shared with the financial clerk.
+(See Appendix R & Appendix S. Extenuating circumstances may be submitted in writing to the Nursing Manager to be reviewed for possible exception to the above. - Dates identified as "spring break" and make-up days on the program calendar may be used to make-up calamity days.